chbatey/kafka-unit/README.md

 This will start/stop the broker every test, so that particular test can't interfere with the next.
 Contrary to `KafkaUnit()` constructor, it does not throw checked `IOException` when socket initialization fails, but wraps it in runtime exception and thus is suitable for use as `@Rule` field in tests.

-If you want to start server on specific ports, use `KafkaUnitRule(int, int)` constructor, which accepts ZooKeeper and Kafka broker ports respectively (just like `KafkaUnit(int, int)` constructor):
+If you want to start server on specific ports, use `KafkaUnitRule(int, int)` or `KafkaUnitRule(String, String)` constructor, which accepts ZooKeeper and Kafka broker ports or connection strings respectively (just like corresponding `KafkaUnit` constructors), e.g.:

 ```java
     @Rule